 We have produced delivery guides (that include links to free resources) and check in tests for each section of the A Level Maths specifications:

 You may also find the following resources useful:

-Are there any maths topics you think are going to be particularly affected by the loss of teaching time in 2020?
-Let us know via the comments below, or you can email us at email@example.com, call us on 01223 553998 or Tweet us @OCR_Maths.
+Are there any maths topics you think students are currently struggling with?
+Let us know via the comments below, or you can email us at email@example.com, call us on 01223 553998 or tweet us @OCR_Maths.
 You can also sign up for email updates to receive information about resources and support.